Lwin-Naing/User-Manual-English-/About Assets.md

 # What is an asset?
 <br>
 In Re-earth, an asset is any resource that can be utilized in order to provide user scarification.
-This can include things like Images, buildings, equipment, and even Documents.
+This can include things like Images, buildings, equipment, Documents and more.

 <br>
 <br>